An illustrated guide

 First Floor - Guest rooms and Stub Hall Lounge

-Third Floor - temporary student housing rooms
+Third Floor - short-term guest and student housing rooms

-The Former residence of Luther Seminary's president, House 18 is now student housing.
+The former residence of Luther Seminary's president.

 Old Muskego Church

 This piece of history was built in 1844 in Wisconsin by Norwegian immigrants and then moved to Luther Seminary in 1904 piece by piece.
-It is still used for some weddings, baptisms and festival services.
+It is still used for weddings, baptisms and festival services.

 1570 Eustis Street